-DOM is developing an RFP to procure services to perform a revised State Self-Assessment (SS-A) using the new MITA 3.0 guidelines.
+DOM will develop an RFP to procure services to perform a revised State Self-Assessment (SS-A) using the new MITA 3.0 guidelines, post implementation of the MES MMIS Replacement Project.
 DOM will update this section, as appropriate, in a subsequent SMHPU.